MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 ## Performance and scalability

 Scale for the application proxy service is transparent, but scale is a factor for connectors.
 You need to have enough connectors to handle peak traffic.
-Since connectors are stateless, they aren't affected by the number of users or sessions.
+Connectors are stateless and the number of users or sessions don't affect them.
 Instead, they respond to the number of requests and their payload size.
 With standard web traffic, an average machine can handle a couple thousand requests per second.
 The specific capacity depends on the exact machine characteristics.

-The connector performance is bound by CPU and networking.
-CPU performance is needed for TLS encryption and decryption, while networking is important to get fast connectivity to the applications and the online service in Azure.
+CPU and network define connector performance.
+CPU performance is needed for TLS encryption and decryption, while networking is important to get fast connectivity to the applications and the online service.

 In contrast, memory is less of an issue for connectors.
 The online service takes care of much of the processing and all unauthenticated traffic.
 Everything that can be done in the cloud is done in the cloud.

-If for any reason that connector or machine becomes unavailable, the traffic will start going to another connector in the group.
-This resiliency is also why we recommend having multiple connectors.
+When the connector or machine are unavailable, the traffic goes to another connector in the group.
+Multiple connectors in a connector group provide resiliency.

 Another factor that affects performance is the quality of the networking between the connectors, including: